YTread Logo

 Feb 27, 2020

-The purpose of this video is to understand the interesting financial situation that Tesla finds itself in and to learn more about how a company's cash flow works in the process Tesla is burning money in 2017 its business has produced a net loss of more than 2,200 million dollars with revenue of about 12 billion dollars, that's a lot of money, that's more than an 18 percent margin of loss compared to Apple was operating its business on a 21 percent profit margin, but it didn't It doesn't matter Apple even compared to its peers it's still a ballpark result for Tesla this kind of behavior hasn't been a one time thing either it's how they've run their business for years how can there be a company that has been losing money for years the answer is cash the reason Tesla still exists is while Tesla is losing money they are never out of cash when they get it's a win you win money congratulations you can usually also fill your cash bucket when you have a loss you'll usually take from your cash bucket now Here's the problem: your cash may never reach zero ever.
+The purpose of this video is to understand the interesting financial situation Tesla finds itself in and learn more about how a company's cash flow works in the process.
+Tesla is burning money in 2017, its business has produced a net loss of over $2.2 billion on revenue of around $12 billion, that's a lot of money, it's more than an 18 percent loss margin in comparison.
+Apple was operating its business at a 21 percent profit margin, but no matter, Apple, even compared to its peers, is still a tough showing for Tesla.
+It hasn't been a one time thing either, it's the way they have run their business for years, how can a company exist that has been losing money for years?

 why isn t tesla broke